mAAdhaTTah/WordPress-Plugin-Boilerplate/CONTRIBUTING.md

 Let you user developers know how to contribute.
 What branch should they pull against?
 What kind of things should they work on?
 Wiki?
 Etc.

-If you want to contribute to wp-plugin-boilerplate, please work on and pull against the `develop` branch.
+If you want to contribute to wppb-mod, please work on and pull against the `develop` branch.
 If you're contributing to anything in the `app` folder, consider merging [upstream][5].

   [1]: https://getcomposer.org/
   [2]: https://www.npmjs.org/